This part of the website outlines the history and restoration of a stunningly-beautiful double-manual harpsichord.

 ||||

-The following 4 images on the right all show clear evidence of the work of Christophe II Huet in the decoration of the instrument. |
+The 4 images on the right all show clear evidence of the work of Christophe II Huet in the decoration of the instrument. |

 ||||

-Numerous scientific analysis have been carried out on the paintwork of the instrument, including UV examination, IR photography, grazing light photography, pigment analyses, etc. in the course of the restoration work. |
+A huge number of scientific analysis have been carried out on the paintwork of the instrument, including UV examination, IR photography, grazing light photography and numerous pigment-composition analyses.
+In addition a careful dimensional analysis has also been carried out in the course of the study and restoration of this instrument. |

 Important